Q: What is the Nigeria Public Relations Week?

 Q: What does NIPR stand for, and what is its function?

 NIPR (Nigeria Institute of Public Relations) was founded in 1963 to advance public relations as a profession in Nigeria.
-It unites professionals, enhances the industry’s reputation, and provides PR-related solutions.
+The Institute unites public relations professionals, enhances the reputation of the industry, and provides strategic PR-related solutions that support national development.

 Q: Who can become a member and how?